-Fact Box Registered Office All companies which are registered in Malta must have a Maltese registered office.
+Registered Office All companies which are registered in Malta must have a Maltese registered office.
 Objects The Memorandum of Association must specify the objects for which the company is set up.
 The objects may not be simply stated to be any lawful purpose or trade in general.
-Capital Requirements In order to set up a private company, one must have a minimum authorized share capital of Shareholding A private company may have up to 50 shareholders; however the maximum number of share- holders of a public company is not capped.
+Capital Requirements In order to set up a private company, one must have a minimum authorized share capital of €1,165 and €46,588 in order to set up a public company - or the equivalent in foreign currency.
+With regard to a private company, at least 20%, and in respect of a public company at least 25% of the nominal value per share is to be paid upon signing the memorandum.
+Shareholding A private company may have up to 50 shareholders; however the maximum number of shareholders of a public company is not capped.
 Usually the minimum number of shareholders is set at 2.
 There also exist instances where a single member company may be incorporated.
 Directorship In a private company there must be at least 1 director, whilst a public company should have at least 2 directors.
 Company Secretary Any company must have a company secretary who is not necessarily a resident of Malta.
 Meetings Every company must hold an Annual General Meeting.
 Every general meeting other than the annual general meeting is called an extraordinary general meeting.
 Corporate Compliance Obligations Annual returns must be filed with the Registrar of Companies along with a payment of €100 to €1,400 which depends on the authorised share capital.
 Annual accounts should also be filed with the Registrar of Companies along with the auditor's and director's report.